 Apple had 72 million of subscribers as of July 2023 and more than 75 million songs in its catalog.
 Since June 2020, however, no official update has been made on Apple Music’s latest subscriber count.

 Apple Music Vs Amazon: Side by Side Comparison

 UI or Design

 Apple Music’s interface is different from its competitors.
 It has a simple layout with essential features.
 The tabs at the bottom of the mobile app offer an easy navigation experience: Library, For you, Browser, Radio station, and Radio, for You offers a variety of playlists, albums, and artists that are tailored to your tastes.

 It also includes the most recent music/albums you have listened to.
-The desktop app can sometimes crash, but the mobile app runs more smoothly.
+The desktop software can sometimes crash, but the app runs more smoothly.

 The interface is a bit like the leading music streaming services on the market.
 Although the interface is navy blue-glazed, it’s more intuitive than Apple Music and Spotify, and it’s a lot slower and more clunky.